 When a state adviser or any other person requests a National Executive Council member to attend their meeting in person or virtually, the National Executive Council member should provide the Request for National Office Form or National Officer Video Request Form.
-This form is submitted electronically to the Director of Leadership at national headquarters.
+This form is submitted electronically to the Youth Leadership Manager at national headquarters.